 Keeping your hips lifted off the floor and your body in a straight line, hold this position for 30 seconds or as long as you are can.
 Repeat the exercise, working your left side.

 BOSU Ball Ab Exercises Summary

-If your core, waist, and belly isn’t as toned as you would like it to be, give the above BOSU ball ab exercises a try.
+If your core, waist, and belly aren’t as toned as you would like them to be, give the above BOSU ball ab exercises a try.
 Do them at least two or three times a week, and you will soon be rewarded with a stronger core and a trimmer waist and abs.